sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

     * **NT Service**: Use an NT account to connect to PI Data Archive.
     * **This account**: Specify a user name and password (domain\account) to connect to PI Data Archive.

-    **Note:** The service account must have Administrator privileges and read access to certain data on PI Data Archive.
+    **Note:** The account used to run the PI to OCS Service requires Administrator privileges and read permission to the PIARCDATA Security table, the PIPOINT Security table, and the PI points and data to be transferred.

 12. Click **Install**.